Many healthcare professionals in secondary and primary care have an interest in menopause.

 - is a member of the British Menopause Society

 - attends a national (BMS) or international menopause society (eg International Menopause Society, European Menopause and Andropause Society) conference at least once every 3 years

-- provides at least 100 menopause related consultations per year, of which at least 50 are new
+- provides a minimum of 100 menopause related consultations per year, of which at least 50 are new

-- has the responsibility documented as part of their job plan and discussed at their annual appraisal
+- is responsible for ensuring that the specialism is documented in their job plan and is discussed and recorded at their annual appraisal.

 Until 1 December 2017, applications for certification may also be made under the ‘Grandfather clause’.
 These may be made by healthcare professionals who fulfil the above four requirements, have been practising at specialist level for at least 10 years, but do not have an advanced certificate and/or have not completed the ATSM.

 To have been practising at a specialist level you would be expected to:

 - receive referrals from both primary and secondary care from within and sometimes from outside your region